examLing/examling/STYLEGUIDE.md

 ### Helper Functions

-Helper functions are functions that are used in other `rexamsll` functions but are not meant to be directly called by the user.
+Helper functions are functions that are used in other `examling` functions but are not meant to be directly called by the user.
 These functions are not exported and do not usually share the same name as the file they appear in.